aptly-dev/www.aptly.info/content/doc/aptly/snapshot/pull.md

 aptly snapshot pull
 -------------------

-Pulls new packages along with its dependencies in `name` snapshot from `source` snapshot.
-Also pull command can upgrade package version from one snapshot into another, once again along with dependencies.
+Pulls new packages (along with its dependencies) to `name` snapshot from `source` snapshot.
+Also pull command can upgrade package versions if `name` snapshot already contains packages being pulled.
 New snapshot `destination` is created as result of this process.

 Usage: